PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

     the computation was just-in-time compiled.
 This is done by checking if any of the input parameters were subject to a JAX transformation.
-If so, a variant of the interface that supports the just-in-time compilation of scalar-valued QNodes (i.e., those that have a single expectation value or variance measurement) will be used.
+If so, a variant of the interface that supports the just-in-time compilation of QNodes will be used.
 This is equivalent to passing ``interface='jax-jit'``.

-    Specify ``interface='jax-python'`` to enforce support for computing the forward and backward pass of vector-valued QNodes (e.g., QNodes with probability, state or multiple expectation value measurements).
+    Specify ``interface='jax-python'`` to enforce support for computing the backward pass of vector-valued QNodes (e.g., QNodes with probability, state or multiple expectation value measurements).
 This option does not support just-in-time compilation.

 Randomness: Shots and Samples